tobystic/AzureRBACdev/README.md

 **Note**: You may need the subscription owner permission if it’s the first time deploying an Azure Firewall instance in that subscription for the first deployment.
 This can also be achieved by registering the provider: Microsoft.ContainerService before creating the firewall.

-*NOTE: Role Definitions use a GUID for the name, this must be unique for every role assignment on the group.
+*Role Definitions use a GUID for the name, this must be unique for every role assignment on the group.
 The roleDefName parameter is used to seed the guid() function with this value, change it for each deployment.
 You can supply a guid or any string, as long as it has not been used before when assigning the role to the resourceGroup.*